-The design solution for the Flinders Street Station Competition is generated from an understanding of the contextual influences on the site, respect for the heritage significance of the existing building balanced with the need to resolve commercial and technical transportation issues for the long term viability of the precinct.
+This design solution for the Flinders Street Station was an open competition where the Noel Robinson Architects team responded to the strong contextual influences on the site, while respecting the significance of the existing historic Flinders Street Station building.
+The concept recognised a need to balance the commercial imperative with the technical transportation issues for the long term viability of the precinct.

-The new buildings sensitively respect the proportions, massing, heights and rhythmic form of the existing heritage building by creating a soft undulating structure embracing the rail lines and utilising the open space to the west.
+The new buildings were designed to sensitively respect the proportions, massing, heights and rhythmic form of the existing heritage building by creating a soft undulating sculptural structure embracing the rail lines below and enhancing the open space to the west.

-The roof form and enclosing skin of the new buildings creates a fabric being delicately placed over the existing railway and open space to the west.
+The proposed roof form and enclosing skin of the new building replicated a fabric being deliberately draped over the existing railway infrastructure and open space to the west.

-The southern elevation creates an undulating response to the Yarra River allowing the heritage building expression above the new form.
+The southern elevation also creates an undulating response to the Yarra River allowing the heritage building expression above the built form to not be compromised.